eohjelle/quereada/README.md

 - [x] Enable config file `config.ts` to define the feeds.
 - [x] Make config reload on refresh.
 - [ ] Enable checking relevance of item to topic groups on demand.
 (Currently, this is done when fetching new items from the sources.
 Note that the check is only being done for items and topic groups that appear together in a feed, so many superfluous calls to the OpenAI API are not being made.)
-- [ ] Migrate database to postgres
+- [x] Migrate database to postgres
-- [ ] Host project online.
+- [x] Host project online.
 Use Heroku?
+- [ ] Write instructions for installation.